eatthoselemons/kualiChallenge/notes.md

 Should people store what floor they are on? or if they are on an elevator or not?

 ## Implementation 3: People will not store their location.
-Their location will be based on where they are
+Their location will be based on where they are.
+This will allow for only 1 "point of truth" so there cannot be an instance of someone being in 2 places at once.

+## Implementation 4: each building will have a list of elevators, called "shafts" that will store the elevator objects.

+## Implementation 5: each elevator will store a list of people that are inside the elevator.
+--note: due to people's location being based on the elevator position it needs to be made sure that people are removed from the correct list.
+If they are not removed from the floor when they get on an elevator for example then there might be 2 people.
+They will have multiplied!